lgdmitry/sublime-sqlexec/README.md

-# msSQLexec
+# SQLExec
-Edited plugin SQLExec for Sublime Text 3, allowing the use of
+Edited for support of msSQL database communication.
+Visit the original project for more.